int128/datadog-actions-metrics/README.md

   - Time from a workflow is started until it is updated
 - `github.actions.workflow_run.queued_duration_second`
   - Time from a workflow is created until the first job is started
-  - Only available on the first run
+  - Available for the first workflow run only

 It has the following tags: